A Structured Approach to Cracking Technical Interviews

 Engage like a human

-Smile, chat, crack a light joke if the vibe is right.
+Smile, be friendly, feels relaxed, chat, crack a light joke if the vibe is right.
+It helps build rapport and makes you more memorable.
 A little personality goes a long way.

 Take notes